Generalization Properties of NAS under Activation and Skip Connection Search: Abstract

 \section{Abstract}

-Neural Architecture Search (NAS) has fostered the automatic discovery of neural architectures, which achieve state-of-the-art accuracy in image recognition.
+Neural Architecture Search (NAS) has fostered the automatic discovery of state-of-the-art neural architectures.
 Despite the progress achieved with NAS, so far there is little attention to theoretical guarantees on NAS.
-In this work, we study \rebuttal{the generalization properties} of NAS under a unifying framework enabling (deep) layer \rebuttal{skip connection} search and activation function search.
-To this end, we derive the lower (and upper) bounds of the minimum eigenvalue of Neural Tangent Kernel under the (in)finite width regime \rebuttal{from a search space including} mixed activation functions, fully connected, and residual neural networks.
-Our analysis is non-trivial due to the coupling of various architectures and activation functions under the unifying framework.
-Then, we leverage the eigenvalue bounds to establish generalization error bounds of NAS in the stochastic gradient descent training.
-Importantly, we theoretically and experimentally show how the derived results can guide NAS to select the top-performing architectures, even in the case without training, \rebuttal{leading to a training-free algorithm based on our theory}.
+In this work, we study the generalization properties of NAS under a unifying framework enabling (deep) layer skip connection search and activation function search.
+To this end, we derive the lower (and upper) bounds of the minimum eigenvalue of the Neural Tangent Kernel (NTK) under the (in)finite-width regime using a certain search space including mixed activation functions, fully connected, and residual neural networks.
+We use the minimum eigenvalue to establish generalization error bounds of NAS in the stochastic gradient descent training.
+Importantly, we theoretically and experimentally show how the derived results can guide NAS to select the top-performing architectures, even in the case without training, leading to a train-free algorithm based on our theory.
 Accordingly, our numerical validation shed light on the design of computationally efficient methods for NAS.
+Our analysis is non-trivial due to the coupling of various architectures and activation functions under the unifying framework and has its own interest in providing the lower bound of the minimum eigenvalue of NTK in deep learning theory.